stratdev3/SimpleW/documentation/simplew/docs/guide/server.md

 See all [options](../reference/simplewserveroptions.md).
 :::

+For advanced scenarios, see how to replace the [core components](./replacing-core-components.md) used by SimpleW.

-## Optional: lifecycle state callbacks (fluent)
+## Lifecycle state callbacks

-You can observe every server state transition with:
+You can observe every server state transition with [`OnStateChanged`](../reference/simplewserver.md#onstatechanged):

 - `OnStateChanged(Action<SimpleWServer, SimpleWServerState>)`
 - `OnStateChanged(Func<SimpleWServer, SimpleWServerState, Task>)`